Rescuers look for victims at Cuba hotel after blast kills 22

 Avellar was waiting for news of Odalys Barrera, a 57-year-old cashier who has worked at the hotel for five years.
 She is the godmother of Barrera’s daughters and considers her like a sister.

-Although no tourists were reported injured, the explosion is the latest blow to the country’s crucial tourism industry.
+Although no tourists were reported injured, the explosion is another blow to the country’s crucial tourism industry.

-Even before the coronavirus pandemic kept tourists away from Cuba, the country was already struggling with the sanctions imposed by former U.S. President Donald Trump and kept in place the Biden administration.
-The sanctions limited visits by U.S. tourists to the islands and restricted remittances from Cubans in the U.S. to their families in Cuba.
+Even before the coronavirus pandemic kept tourists away from Cuba, the country was struggling with tightened sanctions imposed by former U.S. President Donald Trump and kept in place the Biden administration.
+Those limited visits by U.S. tourists to the islands and restricted remittances from Cubans in the U.S. to their families in Cuba.

 Dr. Julio Guerra Izquierdo, chief of hospital services at the Ministry of Health, said at least 74 people had been injured.
 Among them were 14 children, according to a tweet from the office of President Miguel Díaz-Canel.